Vizzuality/marxan-cloud/docs/features/role-based-access-control/high-level-design.md

 ## Roles

-Platform administrators should be identified by a boolean attribute in the users table (`is_admin`).
-This attribute can only be edited by other platform administrators, and it must not be editable by the user when editing their profile.
+Platform administrators should be identified in a database table dedicated for the purpose.
+Adding users to the admins DB table should only be done by other admin users.

 The remaining roles supported by the platform (`Owner`, `Contributor` and `Viewer`) will be stored in the `roles` database in the `marxan-api` database.
+These roles should cover the roles defined in the project requirements:

+* "Platform admin" would be achieved with the implementation of a dedicated DB table for platform admins;
+* "Project owner" -> role Owner for resource Project;
+* "Project contributor" -> role Contributor for resource Project;
+* "Project reviewer (read-only)" -> role Viewer for resource Project;
+* "Project solution-viewer" -> role Viewer for resource "Solutions";

 Roles should have numerical values associated to them, to identify the hierarchical order between them.
 For instance: